wagnerjoha/MA-files/README.md

 Both script types generate figures in scripts/figures/

 ## Dependencies to run the scripts
-ggplot2
+- ggplot2
-gridExtra
+- gridExtra
-grid
+- grid
-compositions
+- compositions
-robCompositions
+- robCompositions
-zCompositions
+- zCompositions
-targets
+- targets
-dplyr
+- dplyr
+-  future.apply

 Running the scripts will automatically install missing packages if they are not installed on the users R version.